 Ethics and Compliance

-AMD’s Senior Vice President and General Counsel oversees the management of corporate responsibility-related policies, practices, and infrastructure, and delivers CR updates to AMD’s Board of Directors.
+AMD’s Senior Vice President and General Counsel oversees the management of corporate responsibility-related policies, practices, and infrastructure, and delivers Corporate Responsibility updates to AMD’s Board of Directors.

 Below are AMD’s corporate ethics and governance policies, oversight structures and processes: